system.time({

 return total;

 Rust via extendr: the newest option.
-Rust provides memory safety without garbage collection, no segfaults by design:
+Rust provides memory safety without garbage collection; segfaults are, by design, impossible in safe Rust:

 // sum_rust.rs